BMD16N-SD and BMD16N-SD XL

 BMD16N-SD Features

-Integrated feed back decoder with 16 contacts with current detection for the S88-bus
+Integrated feed back decoder with 16 contacts with current sensing for the S88-bus

 Suited for all 2-rail model railroads, gauge 0 to Z